GregRos/doddle/README.md

 # Doddle

-The library’s flagship lazy primitive.
-Commonly used throughout the API, but designed to be as convenient as possible.
+The library’s general-purpose lazy primitive.
 Represents a computation that may not have happened yet.
-To make it produce a value you call its `pull` method.
+You need to _pull_ it to get the value out.

 ```ts
 import { doddle } from "doddle"